maoberlehner/markus-oberlehner-net/content/blog/dependency-injection-in-vue-applications.md

   </p>
 </div>

-In this article, **we take a look at what patterns exist in Vue.js applications to provide dependencies to components.** We will examine the advantages and disadvantages of each approach and what alternatives there are to each.
-We'll also see that certain methods are very well suited for particular use cases but not so well for others.
-After reading this article, you should have enough tools in your utility belt to decide whether a hammer or a Phillips screwdriver is a better choice for a certain use case.
+In this article, **we take a look at what patterns exist in Vue.js applications to provide dependencies to components.** We examine the advantages and disadvantages of each approach and what alternatives there are to each.
+Also, we learn that certain methods are very well suited for particular use cases but not so well for others.
+After reading this article, you should have enough tools in your utility belt to decide whether a hammer or a Phillips screwdriver is a better choice for a specific use case.

 ## Importing modules